Analysis | Two small victories for the media in a war it’s losing badly

-But when the newspaper reached out to the state, Gov. Michael Parson (R) began a ludicrous effort to portray the reporter, Josh Renaud, as a hacker.
+But when the newspaper contacted the state, Gov. Mike Parson (R) began a ludicrous effort to portray the reporter, Josh Renaud, as a hacker.
 He insisted that the state would bring charges against Renaud for engaging in a “multistep” process that included having “decoded the HTML source code,” which is a bit like saying you hacked a car to secretly learn how it worked by lifting its hood.
 Despite broad outcry about both the flimsiness of the allegation and the effort to leverage state power against a media entity, Parson pressed forward.

 Prosecutors, though, didn’t.
 On Saturday, the Post-Dispatch reported that no charges would be filed.
 The county prosecutor pointed to the issue having been “resolved through nonlegal means,” but it’s very hard to believe that it would be useful to charge a reporter who hadn’t hacked anything at all with any sort of crime.
 It seems very likely that, should charges have been filed, the First Amendment would have very quickly rolled up, loudly cleared its throat and tapped the prosecuting attorney on the shoulder.